AtharvBhat/jax_native_flash_attn/README.md

 ## Credits

-This project is a portability-focused repackaging of the pure JAX kernel originally implemented by Erfan Zar in [`erfanzar/jax-flash-attn2`](https://github.com/erfanzar/jax-flash-attn2).
+This project is a portability-focused repackaging of the pure JAX kernel originally implemented by Erfan Zare in [`erfanzar/jax-flash-attn2`](https://github.com/erfanzar/jax-flash-attn2).
-All credit for the FlashAttention implementation belongs to Erfan; this library simply trims ancillary dependencies and redistributes the code for broader use.
+All credit for the FlashAttention implementation belongs to Erfan; this library simply trims dependencies and redistributes the code for broader use.